-Healthcare professionals generally recommend disposing of expired eye drops.
+Healthcare professionals generally recommend that people get rid of expired eye drops and replace them with new products.
 There is little sense introducing eyes to liquid that is ineffective at best and contaminated at worst.
-Expired eye medicines, particularly those that were bought over the counter, usually can be thrown away in the household trash, because they are unlikely to pose risks to the environment or to other people's health.
+Expired eye medicines, particularly those that were bought over the counter, usually can be thrown away in the household trash; these solutions are typically mild, and are unlikely to pose risks to the environment or to other people's health.

 Depending on the contents of the medication, however, simply throwing away eye drops can be dangerous.
 Many pharmacies will accept expired medications for disposal, and most will least advise patients about safe practices for getting rid of specific compounds.